×

 When we asked people what advice they would give someone preparing to move to Bayahibe, they said:

 "Before moving to Bayahibe, Dominican Republic, expats should know that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases.
 The cost of living is generally lower than in many Western countries, but it can vary depending on your lifestyle.
 The Dominican Republic uses the Dominican Peso as its currency, and while US dollars are widely accepted, it's often cheaper to pay in the local currency.
 The country has a tropical climate, with warm temperatures year-round, but it also has a hurricane season that typically runs from June to November.
 Healthcare facilities in Bayahibe are not as advanced as in larger cities, so expats with serious medical conditions may need to travel for treatment.
 It's also recommended to have comprehensive health insurance.
 The Dominican Republic has a different pace of life, often referred to as 'island time', which can take some getting used to.
 The local cuisine is a mix of Spanish, indigenous Taíno, and African influences, with dishes like 'la bandera' (rice, beans and meat) being very popular.
 Safety can be a concern in certain areas, so it's important to take precautions, such as avoiding displaying wealth and not walking alone at night in unfamiliar areas.
 Finally, it's important to understand and respect the local culture and customs.
-Dominicans are generally friendly and hospitable, but it's still important to be aware of local etiquette and social norms," said one expat who made the move to Bayahibe.
+Dominicans are generally friendly and hospitable, but it's still important to be aware of local etiquette and social norms," commented one expat who made the move to Bayahibe.

 How do I find a place to live in Bayahibe?